wkoszek/me/source/blog/2017-01-28-why-you-should-start-programming-on-unix.html.md

 which if you read something like UNIX deamon source code, you can pretty much understand.

-To compare this: iOS API has 80 *framework*.
+To compare this: iOS API has 80 *frameworks*.
 And framework is basically API subset, sometimes very complex.
 Of course not all apps use every framework, but even using 5 of them means a lot of reading.